SAP-samples/teched2023-AD268/exercises/ex2/README.md

 The next step of the exercise is to execute the script and pass the necessary parameters

-1. From the 'migration-script' directory, run the below command to execute the script
+1. From the `migration-script` directory, run the below command to execute the script
    ```
    npm run start
    ```

 2. After running the script, you should be prompted to provide parameters.
 These parameters will be utilized to generate the target CAP application with modified content.

+   Parameters required here are:
+   - **CAP Application**: This is the path of the CAP application folder.
+A new folder can be created in the `projects` folder and the path of this folder can be passed here. (e.g. `/home/user/projects/cap_app`)
+   - **Source XSA Application**: This is the path of the Source XSA application folder.
+   - **Container Number**: This is the number of the containers in the project.
+   - **Container Folder**: Based on the number of containers, we have to pass the folder names of these containers.
+   - **App Module Folder**: This is the name of the app module in the source XSA application.

 <br>![](/exercises/ex2/images/parameters.png)

 ## Summary